Dum (2003 Tamil film): Plot

 Satya is the son of a police constable.
 He gets into fights and ends up in jail where his father gets him out on bail.
 While he is returning home from a party drunk, a group of college students beat him up.
 That is when Suchitra comes and takes him to the hospital and donates blood.
 She is the daughter of a police commissioner.
 Later, Satya falls in love with Suchitra.
 That leads to several problems which are faced bravely by Satya in the later part of the film.
 Finally, all goes well, and Satya also receives the letter confirming his selection for IPS.

 Production

 The film was initially set to be titled Idiot after the Telugu version, but the title was later changed.
 A. Venkatesh remade the film from Puri Jagannadh's 2002 Kannada film Appu, which was also remade in Telugu in 2002 as Idiot.
 Venkatesh was keen to cast Kiran Rathod, but later selected Rakshita, who appeared in all three versions of the film.
 During the making of the film, Silambarasan did his own stunts including a risky jump from the fifth floor of a building.
 This was the first Tamil film to be produced by Rockline Venkatesh.
 The filming was held at Chennai and Bangalore while the songs were shot at Japan, China, Hong Kong, Bangkok and Thailand.

 Soundtrack

-There are eight songs composed by Deva, while Sabesh–Murali handled the background score.
-The songs "Chanakya", "Polladha Padava", and "Manase" were reused from "Ee Roje Thelisindi", "Leletha Navvula", and "Cheliya Cheliya" from Idiot (2002), respectively.
-Lyrics written by Pa.
-Vijay and Kabilan.